-Psychology majors at the College of Mount St. Joseph investigate human behavior and mental processes in a discipline that employers value.
+Psychology majors at Mount St. Joseph University investigate human behavior and mental processes in a discipline that employers value.

 The major focuses on the theories, research techniques, and applications of the scientific study of human behavior and mental processes.
 We emphasize development of critical thinking and research skills.